 Small Business Data Backup | PREVENT | by Exigent Technologies (Part 3 of 5)

 For example a concept called clustering has been around for years.
 Clustering is where you have two or more servers, usually identical, that makes complete replicas of one another all day long.
-So in the event of a failure on one server, the other server simply picks up where the other one left off, and the users really don’t even know what happened, and business continues to function … computing continues to function as normal.
+So in the event of a failure on one server, the other server simply picks up where the other one left off, and the users really don’t even know what happened, and Business Data Backup continues to function … computing continues to function as normal.
 Obviously for the smaller companies, this isn’t very feasible or affordable.
 Not only is it expensive, it’s actually complex.

 The fact of the matter is that up until recently there wasn’t really an easy or affordable way for smaller organizations or those with tighter IT budgets, to continue working in the event of a moderate to catastrophic failure.
 Today that technology does exist and, in fact, it’s well within the reach of everybody on this call.

 So what’s changed?
 The major change that’s taken place is the shift from tape-based technology to disk-based technology, and also the concept we call virtualization, which is one of the most hottest, and most implemented technologies of our day.
 So what is disk-based backup?
 Disk-based backup is exactly what it says.
-It’s the concept of using hard disks, just like the ones in your laptop or server or PC is for backup operations, and rendering a tape a secondary or obsolete backup mechanism.
+It’s the concept of using hard disks, just like the ones in your laptop or server or PC is for business data backup operations, and rendering a tape a secondary or obsolete backup mechanism.
 So let me just be clear on that.
 We’re not going to use your PC or your laptop to back up your servers.
 What we’re saying is disk-based backup is a concept of using hard disks to back up your data in lieu of tape.
 And rendering tape either as a secondary backup mechanism, or just making it obsolete for good.
 And we think that’s where it’s going, as far as tape.
 We do see the obsolescence of tape coming very quickly.

 Okay.
-Let’s take a look at the different mediums we’ve used over the years to backup data, and how things have changed.
+Let’s take a look at the different mediums we’ve used over the years to business data backup data, and how things have changed.
 And I won’t spend too much time on this.
 But the takeaway from this graphic here, is the tape is a 20+ year-old technology, magnetic tape, okay?
 It’s been around a long, long time and it will likely continue to have a place for a little while in larger organizations.
 But everything is going to disk now and we’ll tell you why.
 So let’s see here.
 Let’s just talk about the technology that is tape backups.

 So for those of you that are old enough to know, tape backup uses the same technology that was used in your eight track tapes.
 You know that “Eagles Greatest Hits” that you have in the closet or your Beatles cassette tape, or that now seemingly ancient technology called the VCR.
 It’s the same concept, magnetic tape.
 So what you see here is that as the years went by, newer technologies came forth like high-capacity hard disk, writable CDs, DVDs, and now even Blu-ray.
 Tape is still around but the sales are plummeting, and the fact is that while tape may have its place, other technologies are a much better option for backing up your data and providing continuity that we talked about earlier.